ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 {: #connectivity-customer-vpc}
 {: step}

 - Use the [Direct Link](https://cloud.ibm.com/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) 2.0 connection to IBM Cloud.
-This is a costly solution and should only be considered if Direct Link 2.0 is already present.
+This is a costly solution and should only be considered whether Direct Link 2.0 is already present.

 -  [Site-to-site VPN](https://cloud.ibm.com/docs/vpc?topic=vpc-vpn-overview)